 Joseph became the licensed landlord of the Beaumont Arms public house in the Uxbridge Road, Shepherd’s Bush on 23 August 1828.
 In 1829 John Saltier, produced a map of Hammersmith which shows the Beaumont Arms in ‘Gaggle Goose Green’.
 This area of London is now more familiarly known as Shepherd’s Bush Green.

 Joseph was still there in 1831, being shown in both the Hammersmith Survey of 1829 and the 1831 census.
 The survey of 1829 shows a rateable value of £30 on the public house, offices, stable, yard and coach house.
-The 1831 census survives and shows surnames of the head of household only with no addresses.
+The 1831 census for the area has survived and shows surnames of the head of household only with no addresses.
 A Mr Reffell is shown as having an occupation of victualler, one dwelling, and a family of one male and one female.
-This was most likely to be Joseph and Elizabeth at the Beaumont Arms.
+This is thought most likely to be Joseph and Elizabeth at the Beaumont Arms.

 However, it was not to last.
 It was reported in the London Gazette dated 16 April 1833 that Joseph had conveyed all his assets into a trust for the benefit of all his creditors; he was declared bankrupt.
 Joseph and Elizabeth then spent the rest of their working lives in service, in 1841 at an address in Old Oak Common and in 1851 at West Mousley in Surrey.
-Sadly, by 1861 they were both in the Fulham Union Workhouse, dying there on 12 March 1862 and 2 April 1864 respectively, being buried a few miles south by the river at All Saints Fulham.
+Sadly, by 1861 they were both in the Fulham Union Workhouse, dying there on 12 March 1862 and 2 April 1864 respectively.
+They were both buried a few miles south of the workhouse by the river at All Saints Fulham.